Lekensteyn/make-gapps-zip/README.md

 | path under system/            | description
 | ----------------------------- | -----------
 | etc/firmware/wcd9320      | Audio chip.
+| etc/preferred-apps/google.xml | Sets which apps are triggered by which Google apps.
+| etc/sysconfig/google\_build.xml | Sets some feature flags like marking it as a Google-branded phone.
+| etc/sysconfig/google.xml | Allows GMS, Play store and Volta to run in powersave.
+| etc/updatecmds/google\_generic\_update.txt | Commands to move files associated with base Google packages.
 | lib/hw/power.hammerhead.so    | [Hammerhead Power HAL][11] (not needed)
 | lib/hw/power.msm8974.so       | [Qualcomm Power HAL][10] (not needed)
 | lib/soundfx/libfmas.so        | Some audio effects.